Security Advisories and CVEs

 Impact

-A vulnerability has been identified in NeuVector versions up to and including 5.4.4
+A vulnerability has been identified in the NeuVector version up to and including 5.4.4

 , where sensitive information is leaked into the manager container’s log.
-The following fields may be exposed:
+The listed fields can be caught in the log:

 Field | Field Description | Where it Appears | Reproduction | Environment |